 54% of small businesses outsource graphic design and website design.

-34% of small businesses use social media to solicit and respond to customers.
+32% of small businesses use social media to solicit or respond to customers' feedback.

-Most small businesses (37%) use designated business social media accounts to reach their publics.
+37% of small businesses use designated business social media accounts to reach their audience.

-Facebook remains the most used social media platform, but its use has decreased since 2015.
+Even with the increase in new social media tools, Facebook remains the most used social media platform for SMBs, but its use has decreased since 2016.

-Only 80% of small businesses use social media and many continue to underutilize SEO, blogging, and video.
+Only 77% of small businesses use social media to promote and grow their business.